esl-epfl/szcore/website/content/challenge/index.md

 {{< github repo="esl-epfl/gotman_1982" >}}

-The docker images are run on a machine that allows the following resource usage for processing a one-hour EEG file:
+The docker images are run on a machine that is not connected to internet.
+It allows the following resource usage for processing a one-hour EEG file:

 - 10 CPU cores
 - 40 GB peak RAM